bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 _elements_ of a composite or function.
 It can likewise be substituted with any _base type_ the composite should be further constraint to.
 Again, this would be the type to be satisfied by an actual type and not the only actual type possible.
-That means all types that are generalisable to it could be used as well.
+This means all types that are generalisable to the stated type could be used as well.

-In addition to the above basic kinds variants of any of these are possible as kinds on their own.
-To emphasise the variant the following example uses the _any_ type as basis of its variants.
+In addition to the basic kinds above variants of any of these are possible as kinds on their own.
 Each variant is build by appending the variants symbol to the base type.
+To emphasise the variant the following examples use the _any_ type as basis of the variants.

 		family M :: _?
 		family E :: _!